 At the discretion of the university president (or designee), amounts may be advanced up to the sum $500.00 to employees, with such advances to be deducted from the allowable reimbursement.
 Employees receiving such advances shall file a settlement travel voucher within fourteen (14) working days of return from the travel.
 No further travel advance shall be granted until a settlement voucher is filed from the previous advance.

 Reimbursement of Travel Expenses Incurred by Applicants

 The president (or designee) may reimburse applicants for employment for the cost of travel in connection with the interview process.
-Transportation Orders may be utilized, but no cash advance may be granted.
+No cash advance may be granted.
 The number of applicants authorized to travel at university expense shall be held to the minimum required, in the opinion of the president (or designee).

 The university and a third party (e.g., professional organizations, governmental agencies) may share in the payment of travel costs as long as an employee is not reimbursed twice for the same costs.
 If an employee receives payment by a third party, the employee must reduce the amount of reimbursement requested from the university by the payment received, or refund that amount to the university.
 Supervisors are responsible for reviewing and approving travel vouchers submitted by employees.
 Employees are responsible for insuring that expenses claimed on their travel reimbursement vouchers are proper and accurate, and incurred while in the performance of official university business.
 Careless, fraudulent or negligent preparation of a travel voucher will require financial restitution and may result in disciplinary action.
 A traveler who knowingly presents a false, fraudulent, or fictitious claim may be subject to penalties under criminal statutes.